justyna3773/application_bandwidth_limiter/README.md

 ```
 ## Usage
 You can configure applications' parameters in the config.ini file.
 Then you can run applications_tcconfig.py to limit configured parameters for connection with chosen applications such as YouTube, Netflix etc. Tcconfig is more reliable, since it has a community of users and has been present for some time.
-You can also run tcconfig on its own to cofigure parameters for an entire interface or a subnet for example.
+You can also run tcconfig on its own to configure parameters for an entire interface or a subnet for example.
 For tcconfig usage refer to: https://tcconfig.readthedocs.io/en/latest/pages/usage/index.html

 You can also use file applications_htb_script.py which uses a simpler implementation of HTB and tc command in Bash to limit configured applications.
 You can use htb_script.sh functions from command line, but first you have to type: